jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/smbs-bankruptcy/index.md

 category: philosophy
 tags: business, security, company, vulnerability
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620331097/blog/smbs-bankruptcy/cover_ug1ssj.webp
-alt: 'Photo by NeONBRAND on unplash: https://unsplash.com/photos/dDvrIJbSCkg'
+alt: Photo by NeONBRAND on unplash
 description: Do companies go bankrupt by a cybersecurity breach?
 Some people assure there is no evidence about it.
 In this blog post, we tried to dig deeper.
 keywords: Business, Security, Company, Vulnerability, Mistake, Information, Ethical Hacking, Pentesting
 author: Julian Arango
 writer: jarango
 name: Julian Arango